54.1. Subpoenas

 1.4.2 Specification of documents

 The subpoena must specify the documents required for production.
 A person may not be bound to comply with a subpoena which is oppressively widely drawn so that compliance would be difficult or require diversion of substantial resources.
 An example of oppressive width would be “all documents referring to” a trade mark application or registration.
-This might include, for example, all advertisements in the Official Journal which refer to the application or registration, or any examiner reports which cite the application or registration against other trade mark applications.
+This might include, for example, all publications which refer to the application or registration, or any examiner reports which cite the application or registration against other trade mark applications.
 Location of such material would be very time-consuming, if not impossible.
 In such cases the officer may contact the party which requested the subpoena to clarify precisely what documents are being sought and if appropriate negotiate a reduction in the scope of the subpoena.
 Or the Australian Government Solicitor may be instructed to conduct the negotiations on the Registrar’s behalf.

 Other issues which may need to be considered include: